Whiskey 101: What Beginners Need To Know

 Pairing Whiskey: Food and Cocktail Suggestions

 Exploring whiskey pairings opens up a world of flavors.
 The global market offers a wide range, from delicate Speyside to sweet bourbon and spicy rye.
 Finding the right match between food and whiskey is key.
-It’s about complementing flavors without being too similar.
+It’s about complementing flavors without overwhelming them.

-Rye whiskey is perfect with smoked meats.
-Peated Scotch is amazing with citrusy dishes.
-For something unique, try saline seaside Scotch with briny raw oysters.
+• Rye whiskey complements smoked meats, while peated Scotch pairs beautifully with citrusy dishes.
+For something adventurous, try a saline seaside Scotch with briny raw oysters.

-Whiskey cocktails also add to the pairing experience.
-Begin with a refreshing Highball to wake up your taste buds.
-For dessert, whiskey goes well with baked goods like crème brulée, cheesecake, or pound cake.
-High-proof whiskies (100 and above) are exciting for bold pairings.
+Whiskey cocktails can also enhance the pairing experience.
+Start with a refreshing Highball to wake up your palate.
+For dessert, enjoy whiskey with baked treats like crème brûlée, cheesecake, or pound cake.
+High-proof whiskies (100+ proof) are perfect for bold food pairings.

-• Start with salty protein, move to cheese, then end with something sweet
+• Start with salty proteins, move to cheese, and finish with something sweet.

 Remember, whiskey pairings are personal.
 Don’t hesitate to try new things and find your favorite matches.